Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Newton's method for the joint diagonalization problem on the Stiefel manifold

-For the reader's convenience, we also describe Algorithm \ref{Newton_alg_ortho}.
-This is Newton's method for the case $n=p$, that is, the case of the orthogonal group.
-If $n=p$, the relationship $YY^T=I_n$ and the fact that $Y_{\perp}$ is empty simplify the algorithm.
-It should be noted that we have thus obtained an algorithm for the JD problem with the quadratic convergence property based on Riemannian Newton's method.
-However, since Newton's method is not guaranteed to have the global convergence property, we first need an approximate solution to the problem.
-We will observe these things in detail in the next section.
+If $n=p$, that is, if we consider the case of the orthogonal group, the relationship $YY^T=I_n$ and the fact that $Y_{\perp}$ is empty simplify the algorithm.

+We have thus obtained an algorithm for the JD problem with quadratic convergence based on Riemannian Newton's method.
+However, because Newton's method is not guaranteed to have global convergence, we need to prepare an approximate solution to the problem or use another method such as the trust-region method.
+We will discuss this in detail in Section \ref{ICA_sec}.